bettercallazamat/bot-using-ruby/README.md

 2. /stop - Stopping a bot
 3. /auth - Saves your GitHub username
 4. /username - Give you username that you have provided to bot
-5. /update - Saves your current state of your repos
 6. /check - Checks if there are new feedbacks on your repos

 ## Authors